 I recently read an article by someone who has worked in hospice for 6 years.
 She wrote about the common regrets that people have at the end of their lives.
 Within the top three, we find that people wished they had spent less time working, more time loving the people who mattered to them most, and being a better spouse, parent, or child.

 All Types of Busyness are Not Created Equal

 While it’s clear that busyness can have consequences, I am not trying to suggest that we should avoid any and all activities.
-Nor am I necessarily suggesting that some busyness is a bad thing.
+Nor am I necessarily suggesting that life should never feel “full.”

 According to Nil F. Schott from Johns Hopkins University, “humans enjoy being busy when a task is fulfilling but can feel weighted when a task feels obligatory or when they feel pulled in two directions.”

 In other words, all busyness is not created equal.
 I want to make a distinction between different types of busyness.
 In my mind, there are 4 types of busyness: